Skip to main content

 Management

 My research explores how people recognize, evaluate, and sometimes withdraw recognition from leaders, and the consequences these perceptions hold for inclusion, careers, and organizational life.
-I study leadership as a cognitive and social process—how prototypes shift, polarize, or expand, and how these shifts affect who gets seen as a leader, who retains legitimacy, and whose contributions are overlooked.
+I study leadership as a cognitive and social process—how leadership perceptions shift, polarize, or expand, and how these shifts affect who gets seen as a leader, who retains legitimacy, and whose contributions go overlooked.

 Education